Mike Swift

 My first session

-What to expect in the intro session
+What to expect in an introductory session -

 Perhaps you are aware of how things that have happened in the past are affecting you now?
 In the intro session, I might also invite you to tell me a little about your personal history.
 Essentially, I will just want to start to get to know you.

-Near the end of the intro session, we will discuss how you have found talking with me and whether you would like to continue.
+Near the end of the session, we will discuss how you have found talking with me and whether you would like to continue.
 If you are unsure you are welcome to take a few days to think about it and let me know.
 Finding the right therapist is crucial.

 Types of therapy